 Baked Ambient Occlusion

-With no node input on the Principled BSDF node, we need to make our own for the GLB format to recognize on export.
+With no node input on the Principled BSDF node, we need to make our own for the GLB format to recognise on export.
 To do this, we will create a node group called glTF Settings with one input called “Occlusion

 Unlit